andreas5588/openflights_dataset/README.md

 docker run --rm -d -p 1972:1972 -p 52773:52773 andreasschneiderixdbde/openflights-iris
 ```

 Thats it!
-Now you can work with INterSystems IRIS and the Openflights-Database
+Now you can work with InterSystems IRIS and the Openflights-Database
 * Open the Management Portal: http://localhost:52773/csp/sys/UtilHome.csp
 * Connect via JDBC with this URL: jdbc:IRIS://localhost:1972/OPENFLIGHTS
 * Browse the datamodel documentation: http://localhost:52773/csp/openflights/index.html